 Experts believe that therapy can help girls with Rett syndrome and their parents.
 Although a “normal” life may not be possible, some improvement can be expected with therapy.
 Participating in activities, including school and improved social interaction, are sometimes possible.

 Medicines can help to manage some of the problems with movement in Rett syndrome.
 Medication can also help control seizures.
 Unfortunately, there is no cure for Rett syndrome, which is an irreversible women’s health issue.

 Health Disorders in Osteoporosis

 68 per cent of the 44 million people at risk for osteoporosis are women, making it a huge concern in women’s health issues.
 Osteoporosis may have its roots in childhood and adolescence, which is the period when your body does the most bone building.
 Women reach their peak bone mass at about age 18 while men reach theirs at 20.
 After that, both women and men continue to build small amounts of bone mass but men add more than women.

 Two major factors that affect your chance of getting osteoporosis are:

-- The amount of bone you have when you reach menopause.
-The greater your bone density is to begin with, the lower your chance of developing osteoporosis.
-If you had low peak bone mass or other risk factors that caused you to lose bone, your chance of getting osteoporosis is greater.
+- The amount of bone you have when you reach menopause- The greater your bone density is, to begin with, the lower your chance of developing osteoporosis.
+If you had low peak bone mass or other risk factors that caused you to lose bone, your chances of getting osteoporosis might be greater.

 Health Disorders in Postpartum Depression